Red Hat, CentOS, Fedora, and Amazon Linux (.rpm)

 • Enterprise Edition

-From Neo4j 5.4 onwards, you are required to accept either the commercial or the evaluation license agreement before running the Neo4j Enterprise Edition.
-The following example uses an interactive prompt:
+Accept either the commercial or the evaluation license agreement before running the Neo4j Enterprise Edition.
+The following are examples of using an interactive prompt and a non-interactive installation:

 You have to choose either a commercial license or an evaluation license before the interactive installation is allowed to complete.
 For a non-interactive installation, you can set the NEO4J_ACCEPT_LICENSE_AGREEMENT to yes (for the commercial license) or eval (for the evaluation license) as in the following example: